Voting machine problems in Arizona seized on by Trump, election deniers | Politics

 Problems with dozens of electronic vote-counting machines in the battleground state of Arizona on Tuesday were seized upon by Republican former President Donald Trump and his followers, who falsely claimed it was evidence of election fraud by Democrats.
 Just a few hours into Election Day, Maricopa County Recorder Stephen Richer told reporters that about 20% of electronic vote tabulation machines in the state's most populous county were malfunctioning, and technicians were being deployed to fix them.

 The state's Republican gubernatorial candidate, Kari Lake, also seized on the machine problems, issuing a "voter alert" on her Twitter account.
 Lake has echoed Trump's false claims that the 2020 presidential election was stolen from him through widespread voting fraud.
-About three hours before polls were due to close in Arizona, Lake, Blake Masters, the state's Republican U.S. Senate candidate, and the Republican National Committee filed an emergency lawsuit.
-They asked a judge to extend voting hours in Maricopa County by another three hours, until 10 p.m., because of the tabulation machine malfunctions, and to delay the release of early ballot counts by those machines until 11 p.m.
+Late in the day, a judge in Maricopa County rejected a Republican request to keep polls open past their usual closing time of 7 p.m.
+The judge said Republicans had provided no evidence that a voter was not able to cast a ballot because of the machine problems.

 Trump posted a video to his Truth Social platform urging people in Arizona to "stay on line" if they were facing delays in voting.
 Lake told reporters that she had encountered no issues when she voted in what she described as a left-leaning area of the city.

-Trump, Lake and other election deniers have been calling for the end of electronic voting machines, Election Day-only voting and the use of just paper ballots and hand counts, a process that is time-consuming, costly and far less accurate than machine counting.
+Trump, Lake and others have been calling for Election Day-only voting and for the end of electronic voting machines, promoting instead the use of just paper ballots and hand counts a process that is time-consuming, costly and far less accurate than machine counting.
 Democrat Joe Biden narrowly beat Trump in Arizona in 2020.
 The state has been central in the false claims by Trump and his followers that the presidential election was rigged against him.
 All of Arizona's main Republican candidates this year are election deniers, including Lake.

 "Reports are coming in from Arizona that the Voting Machines are not properly working in predominately Republican/Conservative areas," Trump said in a post on Truth Social, adding: "Here we go again?
 The people will not stand for it!!"
 Barbara Russell, 70, a volunteer Republican poll observer at a voting location in Wickenburg, a town in rural Maricopa County, told Reuters that both tabulation machines there had been malfunctioning and rejecting ballots.